 One of the component features of PDF-MusicBinder is its combining multiple PDFs into one file, along with the option to set the number of copies for any of the PDFs.

-This feature is contained in a separate app, also newly available today, called PDF-BatchStitch.
+This feature is contained in a separate app, called PDF-BatchStitch.
 This is a very handy app to have if your PDFs are already correctly sized and set up, and you just want to combine them all into one file in order to print.

 Like PDF-MusicBinder, simply drag and drop your files onto the application window, or click the Add Files button to locate them in your file browser.